 To make sure your app is easy to use on tablets, take some time to adjust the font sizes and touch targets in your tablet UI, for all of the screen configurations you are targeting.
 You can adjust font sizes through styleable attributes or dimension resources, and you can adjust touch targets through layouts and bitmap drawables, as discussed above.

 Here are some considerations:

 - Text should not be excessively large or small on tablet screen sizes and densities.
 Make sure that labels are sized appropriately for the UI elements they correspond to, and ensure that there are no improper line breaks in labels, titles, and other elements.

 - The recommended touch-target size for onscreen elements is 48dp (32dp minimum) — some adjustments may be needed in your tablet UI.
 Read Metrics and Grids to learn about implementation strategies to help most of your users.
 To meet the accessibility needs of certain users, it may be appropriate to use larger touch targets.

 - When possible, for smaller icons, expand the touchable area to more than

 TouchDelegateor just centering the icon within the transparent button.

 If your app includes a home screen widget, here are a few points to consider to ensure a great user experience on tablet screens:

-- Make sure that the widget's default height and width are set appropriately for tablet screens, as well as the minimum and maximum resize height and width.
+- Set the widget's default height and width appropriately for tablet screens, as well as the minimum and maximum resize height and width.

 - The widget should be resizable to 420dp or more, to span 5 or more home screen rows (if this is a vertical or square widget) or columns (if this is a horizontal or square widget).